tompaana/intermediator-bot-sample/README.md

 <add key="PermittedAggregationChannels" value="emulator,skype" />
 ```

+The provided [BotSettings](/IntermediatorBotSample/Settings/BotSettings.cs) utility class can be
+used to easily access the settings in the code.

 ### Taking the code into use ###

 The most convenient place to use the aforementioned classes is in the